ihorkatkov/beetle/doc_src/Tutorial.md

 ## Further Reading

-See the docs for the [Hammer](/hammer/Hammer.html) module for full documentation on all the functions created by `use Hammer`.
+See the docs for the [Beetle](/beetle/Beetle.html) module for full documentation on all the functions created by `use Beetle`.

-See the [Hammer.Application](/hammer/Hammer.Application.html) for all configuration options.
+See the [Beetle.Application](/beetle/Beetle.Application.html) for all configuration options.

 Also, consult the documentation for the backend you are using, for any extra configuration options that may be relevant.

-See the [Creating Backends](/hammer/creatingbackends.html) for information on creating new backends for Hammer.
+See the [Creating Backends](/beetle/creatingbackends.html) for information on creating new backends for Beetle.